Table of Contents

-We went shopping for a toilet seat insert and a step so they could climb up to the toilet, plus a potty for those twin emergencies when they both HAVE TO GO AT EXACTLY THE SAME TIME and as a reminder in the lounge when the toilet is just too far to go (we live in a tiny 2 bedroom unit so the toilet is maybe 8 steps further than the potty).
+It was also good to have it sitting as a reminder in the lounge when the toilet is just too far to go (we live in a tiny two-bedroom unit, so the toilet is maybe eight steps further than the potty).
 I got them all excited about wearing the pretty little knickers Santa had given them for Christmas (clever Santa).

 So we were all set.